timeofdave/timeofdave.github.io/README.md

 My latest attempt to make an AI that could teach itself simple board games.
 He learns quite well if a human takes the time to play against him, but he's still pretty shoddy if he only plays against himself.

 I made this before I took any AI courses, so I'll probably try again after that.
+It's written in Java.